Free Kitchen Hacks eBook

 Two quinoa bowls with salmon in a honey dijon marinade

-Honey Dijon Salmon Quinoa Bowl Ingredients
+Honey Dijon Salmon Quinoa Bowl Ingredient Highlights

-• Vegetable broth.
-To cook the quinoa in to add more flavor.
-You can opt to cook it in water if you don’t have broth or for a lower sodium option.
+You can use white, red, black, or tricolor quinoa.
+I cook the quinoa in vegetable broth to add more flavor.
+You can opt to cook it in water if you don’t have broth.

-• Leafy greens.
-Like arugula, spinach, or spring mix, to add some crisp freshness to your bowl.
+Any leafy greens work great here; like arugula, spinach, or spring mix, to add some crisp freshness to your bowl.

 Salmon Quinoa Bowl ingredients including asparagus, quinoa, salt, salmon, olive oil, vegetable broth, red onion, lemon juice, Dijon mustard, pepper, and arugula